 For additional information see:

 We keep our systems up to date with the latest security patches and continuously monitor for new vulnerabilities through compliance and security mailing lists.
 This includes automatic scanning of our code repositories for vulnerable dependencies.
 All of our services run in containers that isolate processes, memory, and the file system using LXC while host-based firewalls restrict applications from establishing local network connections.
 The services are configured with tight network security constraints to further limit any potential risk.
-Both AWS and Heroku regularly conduct internal vulnerability assessments and patch the underlying systems.
+The Google Cloud Platform regularly conducts internal vulnerability assessments and patch the underlying systems.

 Incident Response Plan